ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 .powdered oharooal to the oonsistonoy of
 paint.
 Put a coat of this over the
 timber, and there is not a man who will
-live to see it ro
+live to see it rot
 </td></tr></table>

 ---